CodeCraftersAlliance/ArchKatas2024Spring/README.md

 #### John Doe, the farmer

-John Doe is a Farmer who monitors the enclosure(s) in a farm.
-He is usually associated to 1 or more enclosure.
+John Doe is a farmer who is responsible for monitoring one or more enclosures on a farm.
-His job consists of :
+His duties include:

-- Regular rounds of the enclosures monitoring various situations  and report them further
+- Conducting regular rounds of the enclosures to monitor various situations and reporting them as necessary.
-- Dispensing feeds on regular intervals for the Farm animal.
+- Dispensing feed to the farm animals at regular intervals.
-- Assessing the farm animal growth and timing the harvest.
+- Assessing the growth of the farm animals and determining the appropriate time for harvest.
-- His job also involves of medicines to the farm animal in case of any infection found.
+- Administering medicine to the farm animals if any infection is detected.
-- Responding to any exigency arising due to weather factors and other external factors.
+- Responding to any emergencies that may arise due to weather conditions or other external factors.

-He spends most of his day at the farm attending to needs of enclosure and other operations.
+John spends most of his day on the farm, attending to the needs of the enclosures and managing other operations.

-It would be very helpful for him, if the valuable information is available to him on regular basis for him to take appropriate action.
+It would be beneficial for him to have access to valuable information on a regular basis, enabling him to take appropriate action when necessary.

 #### Charles Xavier, the Farm Owner

-Charles, is usually an owner of the farm, he is rarely at one location for long, if he has more than one farm.
-His time is spent monitoring and overseeing the operations of the farm.
-He usually employs the farmers to work in a farm
+Charles is typically the owner of the farm and often oversees multiple locations if he owns more than one farm.
+As such, he rarely stays in one place for long.
+- His time is primarily spent monitoring and overseeing the operations of the farm(s).
+- He usually employs farmers to work on the farm.
-In a typical single farm or small farm, he is normally the person, who also works as a farmer.
-Hence information on the vital parameters at his fingertips, improves his productivity and also allows him to respond to the situation in a timely manner.
+- In the case of a single or small farm, Charles often takes on the role of a farmer himself.
+- Having access to vital parameters at his fingertips improves his productivity and allows him to respond to situations in a timely manner.

 #### Natasha Romanoff, the Farm Administrator

-In a farm, generally Farm Administrator is also a owner of Farm ,but in case of larger farms distributed across geography, a Farm administrator would be the farm in charge who is responsible for creating farm users in the system and allocating John Doe (farmer) an enclosure.
-Natasha also would be responsible for monitoring the farm health and review trends and identify potential issues in the farm.
+In a typical farm setting, the Farm Administrator is often also the owner of the farm.
+- However, in the case of larger farms spread across different geographical locations, the Farm Administrator is usually the person in charge of the farm.
+- The Farm Administrator is responsible for creating farm users in the system and assigning enclosures to farmers, such as John Doe.
+- The Farm Administrator, who could be someone like Natasha, is also responsible for monitoring the health of the farm, reviewing trends, and identifying potential issues on the farm.

 #### Nick Fury, the Integrator

-Nick sets up the LiveStock® FishWatch™ system , including setup of sensors, configuring them, training the farmers and customers to use the system.
-He could be a franchisee of the Livestock Insights / Employee of LiveStock Insights.
+- Nick is responsible for setting up the LiveStock® FishWatch™ system.
+- His duties include creating a Farm customer, creating farms, associating one or more gateways to the farms, provisioning the gateways, setting up sensors, configuring them, and training farmers and customers on how to use the system.
+- Nick could either be a franchisee of Livestock Insights or an employee of the same company.

 #### Tony Stark, the System Administrator

-Tony is responsible for the understanding and upkeep of all of the Fishwatch.
-He is available as a representative of the LiveStock Insights Inc .
+- Tony is responsible for understanding and maintaining all aspects of Fishwatch.
+He represents LiveStock Insights Inc.

-- available at a notice to troubleshoot
+- He is available on short notice to troubleshoot any issues.
-- Ensure that system is available all the time
+- Tony ensures that the system is available at all times.
-His errands include trying to stay ahead of issues and perform maintenance at times that will not stress out the function of systems.
-He could be notified in a disaster, but would prefer to have that situation covered ahead of time and not have to scramble to bring a system back up.
+- His tasks include proactively identifying potential issues and performing maintenance at times that will not disrupt the system's functionality.
+- While Tony can be notified in the event of a disaster, he prefers to have contingency plans in place ahead of time to avoid scrambling to restore the system.

 ## 2.2 Usage Patterns

 When we started designing our solution, we found it important to thoroughly understand how this system would be used.

-- The Farmer can see the status of the each sensor and hub Status with the Fishwatch(R) app.
+- The farmer can view the status of each sensor and hub using the Fishwatch(R) app.
-- Each sensor is considered independent in operation and does not affect the others in the event of a failure.
+- Each sensor operates independently and a failure in one does not affect the others.
-- The alerts must be dismissible, to keep the screen clear, hence there needs to be a functionality for acknowledge and the farmer can notify this to his admin on the account of device failure / take appropriate action in case of any other event.
+- Alerts should be dismissible to keep the screen clear.
+There should be a functionality to acknowledge these alerts.
+In case of device failure or any other event, the farmer can notify the admin or take appropriate action.
-- Farmer/admin  should also be able to view the past notifications in a separate window
+- Both the farmer and the admin should be able to view past notifications in a separate window.
-- Administrator should be able to allocate farmer to a farm/ enclosure
+- The administrator should have the ability to assign a farmer to a specific farm or enclosure.
-- Screen for viewing the Trend over time
+- There should be a screen for viewing the trend of alerts or telemetry or other ML insights over time.

 ### Need for Admin Screens

-With the above use cases, we were able to start organizing our architecture.
-We have several requirements that need user input, especially with Configuration of the rules and other administrative activities like Role based access and resource allocation to farmers.
+Given the above use cases, we have begun to organize our architecture.
+We have several requirements that necessitate user input, particularly for configuring rules and performing administrative activities such as role-based access and resource allocation to farmers.

-By splitting the screen, we can treat the monitoring screen as a read-only display of data and set of admin screens available only to Farm Administrator and the Farm.
+By dividing the screen, we can treat the monitoring screen as a read-only display of data, with a set of admin screens available exclusively to the Farm Administrator and the Farm.

-The new admin screen fields user inputs for configuring the sensors.
+The new admin screen accepts user inputs for configuring the sensors and gateways, provides options to run diagnostics on them, and allows setting calibration offsets for the sensors.

 We can define the "Model DB / Digital Twin" component as an input for setup and analysis.

 Admin Screens include

 - _Configure Rules:_  Elaborated in the section below
-- _Manage Users:_ This section has been deliberately omitted, as this contains the basic User configuration associating them with appropriate identified roles in the system
+- _Manage Users:_ This section has been deliberately omitted, as this contains the basic User configuration associating them with the farms within a Farm company, and associate them with appropriate identified roles in the system.
 - _Firmware updates:_ this section also been deliberately omitted , as its planned for a later iteration
-- _Manage Enclosures:_ This is meant to add/ remove sensors in the system, Device Provisioning and registration etc. There is no specific UI defined in this, it is assumed there exists a screen.
+- _Manage Enclosures:_ This is meant to add/ remove sensors in the system, Gateway Provisioning and registration etc. There is no specific UI defined in this, it is assumed there exists a screen.

 #### *FishWatch Monitor Screen*

 We started by imagining the consolidated monitoring screen that is available at Farmers Device ( Rugged/ Mobile/PC ).
 An **Enclosure** and a **Livestock** are two distinct data types.
 The **Enclosure**  represents a physical apparatus , that the sensors are fixed to.
 It also houses a **Hub**, which collects data from the sensors.

-The Landing  screen shall give the farmer the most important snapshot of the current activity in the enclosure .
-He shall also be able to view Enclosure to enclosure through a carousel view.
+The landing screen should provide the farmer with a snapshot of the current activity in the enclosure.
+The farmer should also be able to view different enclosures through a carousel view.

 ![Dashboard](./img/Farmer_sm.png)